 EBITDA (earnings before interest, taxes, depreciation, amortization and

-obsolescence) is a non-GAAP financial measure commonly used in all industries
+obsolescence) is a non-GAAP financial measure commonly used throughout all

-depreciation amortization, gains and losses on property and equipment and
+depreciation and amortization, gains and losses on property and equipment and

 other non-operating income and expense.
-EBITDA is not a recognized measure for
+Management believes EBITDA assists

 Distributable cash is a non-GAAP measure generally used by Canadian

 open-ended trusts as an indication of financial performance.
 It should not

 been seen as a measurement of liquidity or a substitute for comparable metrics

 prepared in accordance with GAAP.
 Distributable cash may differ from similar

 calculations as reported by other entities and, accordingly, may not be

 comparable to distributable cash as reported by such entities.
 Readers should